iTwin/reality-capture/typescript/integration-tests/README.md

 # Introduction

-reality-capture-tests is a node project to run Context Capture and Reality Data Analysis integration tests.
+reality-capture-tests is a node project to run Reality Analysis, Reality Modeling and Reality Conversion integration tests.
 These integration tests have been added in the github [typescript workflow](../../.github/workflows/typescript.yml)

 ## Pre-reqs